osirixgrpc/pyosirix_example_project/docs/bumpversion.md

 ### `[bumpversion]`
 This section defines the main settings for the version bumping process.

- - `current_version = 0.0.1-dev.11`: Specifies the current version of the project.
-Here, it is set to 0.0.1-dev.11, representing `MAJOR.MINOR.PATCH-RELEASE.BUILD`.
+ - `current_version = 0.0.1-dev.11`: Specifies the current version of the project representing
+   `MAJOR.MINOR.PATCH-RELEASE.BUILD`.
  - `commit = True`: Indicates that `bump2version` will automatically commit to the local git repository after a successful run.
  - `message = Bump version: {current_version} → {new_version}`: The message used after a successful git commit.